Are you interested in working in the medical field? As a medical assistant, you can work alongside doctors, nurses, and other medical professionals.

 Some programs are certification programs and others may be degree programs (associate’s degrees).
 Degree programs usually take two years, while certification programs can be completed in a year or less.

 Most medical assistant training programs require completion of an externship before taking the certification exam.
 An externship is hands-on experience in a clinic or medical office that follows completion of classroom training.

 An externship gives you the opportunity to work with professional medical assistants and get real-life experience in a clinical environment.
 This is a good time to ask questions of your mentors, develop and practice skills, and make personal connections and contacts in the medical field.
 Getting classroom learning lays the foundation of your training, but an externship gives you a chance to train in the field first-hand.

 Most medical assistant schools will set up your externship with a local clinic or medical office as part of their training program.

 3. Pass Your Exam and Get Certified

 There are different exams that you can take to become a Certified Medical Assistant.
-The exam that MTI College prepares you for, the National Certified Medical Assistant (NCMA) exam has 150-multiple choice questions.
+The exam that Campus prepares you for, the National Certified Medical Assistant (NCMA) exam has 150-multiple choice questions.
 The NCMA exam is certified by the National Center for Competency Testing.

 No matter which certification test you take, you’ll be tested on a wide range of medical assisting topics.
 Earning a certification credential lets employers know that you are knowledgeable and ready to work in a medical facility or hospital.